oheger/jguiraffe/README.txt

-This repostory contains an experimental version of JGUIraffe whose goal is an incorporation of JavaFX.
+This repository contains an experimental version of JGUIraffe whose goal is an incorporation of JavaFX.